Skip to main content

 Challenge 1: Missing Convenience Tables

 Issue: Flipside provided many “EZ_” convenience tables that aggregated complex data.
-Solution: Dune’s curated Spells (like dex.trades, nft.trades) often provide even better aggregations.
+Solution: Dune’s curated tables (like dex.trades, nft.trades) often provide even better aggregations.
 If a specific convenience table doesn’t exist, you can often recreate it using raw or decoded data.

 Challenge 2: Different Table Schemas